-The Board considers more than four (4) absences per marking term to be excessive.
+The Board considers more than four (4) unexcused absences per quarter or marking term (prorated to five (5) for trimesters) to be excessive.
 As the student progresses through school, the major responsibility for attendance shifts from parent(s)/guardian(s) to the student; therefore, the school's response to an excessive number of absences will differ from level to level.
-Each school will develop procedures outlining how it will deal with students who have an excessive number of absences.
-There are a number of items that are common to all levels; these include:
+Each school will develop procedures outlining how it will deal with students who have an excessive number of unexcused absences.
+There are a number of items that are common to all levels: these include: